 Don’t forget to request a return receipt so that you have proof the creditor received your information.
 If necessary, follow-up with a phone call if you don’t hear back within two weeks.

-Does a credit dispute hurt your score?
+Does a credit report dispute hurt your score?

 No, your score will not be penalized for initiating a dispute with TransUnion, so don’t be afraid to advocate for your rights.
-Here’s what will happen if you’re successful in getting negative information removed: you’ll notice a jump in your credit score within 30 to 45 days of the dispute being closed.
+Here’s what will happen if you’re successful in getting negative items removed: you’ll notice a jump in your credit score within 30 to 45 days of the dispute being closed.
 Don’t forget to check your credit report after this timeframe to ensure everything looks accurate.

 One thing to be aware of during the dispute process is the XB code.
 This is assigned to any account that’s in dispute and will pause its effect on your credit score until the issue is resolved.
 So if you have a credit monitoring service and see your score jump, it doesn’t necessarily mean your dispute has been finalized.
 It could just be that the account isn’t currently counting towards your credit score.

-It’s pertinent to stay on top of your credit reports to ensure that they are free and clear of errors.
+It’s pertinent to stay on top of your credit to ensure that they are free and clear of errors.
 And if at any point you spot inaccuracies, you should file disputes promptly so your credit report and score properly reflects your credit history.